-Our classes never have more than four students so each child gets a great amount of attention.
+Our classes never have more than five (usually 4) students so each child gets a great amount of attention.
 There is no subsititute for getting the proper technique early on.
 Small class sizes, correct equipment and a knowledgable coach are essential in making this happen.

 Students are always grouped by age.
 For the youngest of students we make it active and fun.
 Ball control drills, racket drills, foot work and technique are all part of the curriculum.
 Older students are grouped by age and ability.